Know ● Claim ● Own ● Live

 Clinical Expertise

-Alli Spotts-De Lazzer is an educator, speaker, author, eating disorders expert, and licensed mental health therapist with nearly two decades of experience.
-She is a Licensed Marriage and Family Therapist (LMFT), Licensed Professional Clinical Counselor (LPCC), Certified Eating Disorders Specialist (CEDS), CEDS-Approved Consultant (CEDS-C), and Inclusive Eating Disorders Specialist (IEDS).
-She serves as adjunct faculty within Antioch University’s Master of Arts in Clinical Psychology Program.
+Alli Spotts-De Lazzer is a licensed mental health therapist, eating disorders expert, educator, speaker, and author with nearly two decades of experience.
+She is a Licensed Marriage and Family Therapist (LMFT), Licensed Professional Clinical Counselor (LPCC), Certified Eating Disorders Specialist and Approved Consultant (CEDS-C), and Inclusive Eating Disorders Specialist (IEDS).
+She serves as adjunct faculty in Antioch University’s Master of Arts in Clinical Psychology program.

-Alli is the lead author of My Child Has an Eating Disorder: An Essential Guide for Parents of Kids, Teens, and Adults (Bloomsbury Academic, 2026)—originating the concept, guiding the clinical content, and spearheading the integration of all research from proposal to publication.
-She is also the author of MeaningFULL: 23 Life-Changing Stories of Conquering Dieting, Weight, and Body Image Issues (Unsolicited Press, 2021) and a contributor to Body Image and Self-Esteem (Independence Educational Publishers, 2024).
+Drawing from both clinical expertise and personal recovery, Alli offers a grounded and nuanced perspective on eating disorders.
+She is the lead author of My Child Has an Eating Disorder: An Essential Guide for Parents of Kids, Teens, and Adults (Bloomsbury Academic, 2026), and the author of MeaningFULL: 23 Life-Changing Stories of Conquering Dieting, Weight, and Body Image Issues (Unsolicited Press, 2021).
+She is also a contributor to Body Image and Self-Esteem (Independence Educational Publishers, 2024).
 Through her Psychology Today column, academic journals, and trade publications, she has authored more than 100 articles.

-A frequent speaker and trusted media resource, Alli has presented at conferences, universities, training programs, and community events.
-Her expertise has been featured by outlets including The Washington Post, The Wall Street Journal, Newsweek, U.S. News & World Report, Parents, SELF, KTLA broadcast news, and Sky News (international).
+A frequent speaker, Alli presents at conferences, universities, training programs, and community events.
+Her expertise has been featured in outlets including The Washington Post, The Wall Street Journal, and Newsweek.

-Passionate about advocacy and public-facing education, Alli created and directed #ShakeIt for Self-Acceptance!, a national mental health initiative that used movement, joy, and embodiment to spark conversations about self-acceptance and body image. #ShakeIt has appeared across the country—from Capitol Hill to the former Staples Center.
-She has also facilitated a no-cost community support and education group for friends and family of individuals with eating disorders since 2011.
+Committed to public-facing education, Alli created and directed #ShakeIt for Self-Acceptance!, a national mental health initiative featured across the country—from Capitol Hill to the former Staples Center.
+Since 2011, she has also facilitated a no-cost support and education group for friends and family of individuals with eating disorders.

-Alli has held leadership roles with the Academy for Eating Disorders and the International Association of Eating Disorders Professionals.
-She has helped develop the current national CEDS curriculum and has served on the CEDS faculty.
+Alli has held leadership roles with the Academy for Eating Disorders and the International Association of Eating Disorders Professionals, contributing to the development of the national CEDS curriculum and serving as CEDS faculty.

-Her honors include receiving the 2017 Member of the Year Award from the International Association of Eating Disorders Professionals, serving as an invited expert reviewer for the American Psychiatric Association Practice Guideline for the Treatment of Patients with Eating Disorders (2022 draft), appearing as an expert panelist for Harvard Alumni for Mental Health, and having #ShakeIt for Self-Acceptance!
-Day declared in the City of Los Angeles by the former Mayor.
+Her honors include the 2017 Member of the Year Award from the International Association of Eating Disorders Professionals; invited expert reviewer for the American Psychiatric Association Practice Guideline for the Treatment of Patients with Eating Disorders (2022 draft); expert panelist for Harvard Alumni for Mental Health; and recognition of #ShakeIt for Self-Acceptance!
+Day by the Mayor of Los Angeles and the City Council.

 A Broader Perspective